rbdannenberg/soundcool/src/README.md

     that databases are called "schemas".)

   - Initialize the soundcool database.
-If using mysql command line, run this command in terminal:
+If using mysql command line, run this command in terminal in the soundcool/src/database directory:
     ```sql
     mysql -u soundcool -p soundcool < create-soundcool-db.sql
     ```